-The EYFS team, Head Teacher and SENCo liaise with the local pre-schools and arrange for visits in the summer term.
+The EYFS team, Head Teacher and SENDCo liaise with the local pre-schools and arrange for visits in the summer term.
 Children are invited to transition sessions in the summer term and have a graduated transition to reception.
-The SENCo will liaise with a pre-school SENCo to ensure information is shared.
+The SENDCo will liaise with a pre-school SENDCo to ensure information is shared.

-The SENCo and Year Six teacher liaise with secondary schools to discuss pupil needs.
-Additional transitional visits are arranged for pupils with SEN if needed.
-The SENCo will liaise with the SENCo from the local secondary schools to arrange an individual meeting for parents, in order that any worries or issues that they have about transition can be discussed.
-Copies of essential paperwork are transferred to the secondary schools in the summer term.
+The SENDCo and Year Six teacher liaise with secondary schools to discuss pupil needs.
+Additional transitional visits are arranged for pupils with SEND if needed.
+The SENDCo will liaise with the SENDCo from the local secondary schools to arrange an individual meeting for parents, in order that any worries or issues that they have about transition can be discussed.
+Copies of essential paperwork are transferred electronically to the secondary schools in the summer term, through a secure portal.

-This Action plan will be reviewed in October 2018 This Action plan was updated October 2017.
+This Action plan will be reviewed in October 2024 This Action plan was updated October 2023